In this article, we will address the following three basic questions:

 Other Possible Distinctions

-Desire to Adore and Worship God: Many Christians go through the motions of worship, but when they are Spirit-filled, their worship experience is genuine.
+One of the other possible distinctions is a desire to adore and worship God.
+Many Christians go through the motions of worship, but when they are Spirit-filled, their worship experience is genuine.
 Lehman Strauss says on page 82 of his book, “warn-hearted praise and thanksgiving . . . comes from the heart controlled by the Holy Spirit.”

-Thankfulness in All Circumstances: Strauss notes subsequently, on the same page of his book, “[T]he Spirit-filled Christian will be thankful at all times and under all conditions,” in accordance with Ephesians 5:20.
+Another possible distinction is thankfulness in all circumstances.
+Strauss notes on the same page of his book, “[T]he Spirit-filled Christian will be thankful at all times and under all conditions,” in accordance with Ephesians 5:20.
 The same cannot be said for many Christians who are not filled with the Holy Spirit.

 Fruit of the Spirit